Execify/langchain-multi-agent-task/README.md

 ### Adding a new agent to the graph

 Once you have created your agent, you can add it to the graph by updating the `makeChatbotGraph` function in the `src/lib/chatbot/Chatbot.ts` file.
 This file contains the graph layout for the chatbot.
+Add a node for your agent and update the delegate node if you want to delegate to your agent.

 You should also update the `buildStandardPrompt` function in `src/lib/chatbot/shared.ts` to include the new agent so that other agents can delegate to it if required.

+If you are stuck trying to add a new agent, try copying the mathsExpert agent and searching through the code for "mathsExpert" to see where it is referenced.

 ## Debugging